FAQs

 Campaign Monitor

-4. Does the subscriber have the correct values to be part of the segment, if they are correct the problem is with the segment itself?
+- Does the subscriber have the correct values (per the segment rules) to be part of the segment, if they are correct the problem is with the segment rule itself?

 If you are happy the points above are correct and the problem lies in Salesforce please copy the email address.

-1. Paste the email address into the Salesforce global search.
-If you have more than one result (i.e. duplicate records with the same email address) this could be a problem.
+- Paste the email address into the Salesforce global search.
+If you find duplicate records with the same email address, this could be a problem.

 To test field mappings you have two choices:

-If the record has been updated this points to a problem with the trigger most likely permissions or a conflict.
+If the record has been updated this points to a problem with the trigger most likely permissions or a conflict with other automation or validation.

 If you have run through the checks above and ruled out all of the points above there might be another issue, particularly to your Salesforce org.
 If you can please provide all of the following (please do not send Campaign Monitor web links as we cannot open them) we can try to diagnose with our developer logs: